 WHERE DO THE MOUNTAIN GORILLAS LIVE?

-There are over 1001 mountain gorillas that are surviving in Africa and these are found in only three countries including; Bwindi impenetrable National Park in Uganda and in Mgahinga Gorilla national Park in Uganda, Volcanoes national Park in Rwanda and Virunga nation al park in Democratic republic of Congo.
-It means that for one to see these endangered species, you must visit either Rwanda or Uganda since DRC is not safe for tourists.
+There are over 1001 mountain gorillas that are surviving in Africa and these are found in only three countries including; Bwindi impenetrable National Park in Uganda and Mgahinga Gorilla National Park in Uganda, Volcanoes National Park in Rwanda, and Virunga national park in the Democratic Republic of Congo.
+It means that for one to see these endangered species, one must visit either Rwanda or Uganda since DRC is not safe for tourists.
 Gorilla Adventure Tours will always make your gorilla trekking tour in Rwanda quite memorable.

 WHAT IS MAINLY INCLUDED IN THE GORILLA PERMIT PRICE?

-The price of the gorilla price includes park entrance, a Park ranger fee, who guides you during the trekking and other services in the national park apart of the accommodation facility.
+The price of the gorilla price includes a park entrance, a Park ranger fee, who guides you during the trekking, and other services in the national park apart from the accommodation facility.
 This also means that the permit covers park entrance fees and Ranger fees.

 WHAT IS THE AGE LIMIT FOR THE TREKKERS?

-Its only travelers aged 15 years and above that are allowed to track the mountain gorillas.
-It’s an authorization that each and everyone below 15 years can’t be allowed to track the gorillas even when you have paid for the permit and travelled with other people in the group.
-The trackers are advised to read carefully and understand all the frequently asked questions about gorilla trekking and get the answers before confirming any gorilla safari to Uganda, DRC and Rwanda.
+It’s only travelers aged 15 years and above that are allowed to track the mountain gorillas.
+It’s an authorization that each and everyone below 15 years can’t be allowed to track the gorillas even when you have paid for the permit and traveled with other people in the group.
+The trackers are advised to read carefully and understand all the frequently asked questions about gorilla trekking and get the answers before confirming any gorilla safari to Uganda, DRC, and Rwanda.